 Old is the new new

 Lego sets, board games, dress-ups, dolls, Playmobil, train sets, scooters and bikes are durable and made to last.
 Why not try and find them second hand in great condition for a fraction of the price?
-In 2018 it’s easy to explain that the gifts in their stocking don’t have packaging because Father Christmas is aiming for an eco Christmas too.
+It’s easy to explain that the gifts in their stocking don’t have packaging because Father Christmas is aiming for an eco Christmas too.
 “Well kids, this year I’ve heard Santa is on a plastic-reducing mission too and I have to say I’m with him.”
 If Father Christmas can’t do the right thing what hope is there for the rest of us?

 Find vintage treasures

 There are also so many things that can only be bought second hand and are valuable because they aren’t new.
 A football programme from your child’s team in the year they were born, a vintage dolls house or piece of furniture.
 Search on eBay or Gumtree and check out local charity shops too and help others whilst you shop.